 May 5th: The London Commission sets the final reparations figure at 132 billion gold marks or 6.6 billion British pounds, to be payable in annual instalments of 1.5 per cent.

 May 6th: The Weimar government signs an agreement with the Soviet Union, recognising the Communist Party there as the legitimate government in Russia.

 May 10th: Centre Party politician and finance minister Joseph Wirth is appointed chancellor.

-July 29th: Adolf Hitler becomes the leader of the NSDAP, following a series of disputes over leadership and policy.
+July 29th: Adolf Hitler becomes the leader of the National Socialists (NSDAP), following a series of disputes over leadership and policy.

 August 26th: Center Party politician and 1918 armistice signer Matthias Erzberger is murdered by Freikorps members.

 September 14th: Adolf Hitler is arrested for participating in an assault against a Bavarian separatist.
 He is later sentenced to three months in prison.

 October 22nd: Chancellor Joseph Wirth resigns in protest after German-speaking areas of Upper Silesia are ceded to Poland.
-Ebert later convinces him to return to the chancellorship.
+Friedrich Ebert later convinces him to return to the chancellorship.

 November 4th: The NSDAP’s paramilitary brigade deals violently with dissenters at a public meeting in Munich.
 It is thereafter known as the Sturmabteilung, or ‘Stormtroop Unit’.

 April 16th: Germany and the Soviet Union sign the Treaty of Rapallo, renouncing earlier post-war treaties and promising “cooperation in a spirit of mutual goodwill”.

-June 24th: The Weimar Republic’s foreign minister, Walter Rathenau, is assassinated in Berlin, by nationalists associated with the Freikorps.
+June 24th: The Weimar Republic’s foreign minister, Walther Rathenau, is assassinated in Berlin by nationalists associated with the Freikorps.

-June 27th: Walter Rathenau’s funeral: Ebert, Joseph Wirth and others deliver angry political speeches, while around one million people gather in protest in Berlin.
+June 27th: At Walther Rathenau’s funeral, Ebert, Joseph Wirth and others deliver angry political speeches, while around one million people gather in protest in Berlin.